domin-mnd/cvet/README.md

-console.log(color.red); // Returns red value in the color console.log(color.green); // Returns green value in the color console.log(color.blue); // Returns blue value in the color console.log(color.alpha); // Returns alpha channel value in the color console.log(color.hex); // Returns converted MAP to HEX console.log(color.rgb); // Returns RGB, will cut the alpha part console.log(color.rgba); // Returns RGBA
+console.log(color.red); // Returns red value in the color console.log(color.green); // Returns green value in the color console.log(color.blue); // Returns blue value in the color console.log(color.alpha); // Returns alpha channel value in the color, if no alpha then it will return null console.log(color.hex); // Returns converted MAP to HEX console.log(color.rgb); // Returns RGB, will cut the alpha part console.log(color.rgba); // Returns RGBA